appsquickly/typhoon/README.md

 #### JSON (@#$*@*) ???

-Ummm, someone on Twitter suggested Json (I kid you not!), but I don't think I'll be saying anything more on that one.
+Ummm, someone on Twitter suggested JSON (I kid you not!), but I don't think I'll be saying anything more on that one.
 The thing is, it was actually someone who's work I respect very much.
 That suggestion sure did baffle me, though.
 Waaaohhh man!
+I guess the only thing I can say on that is, friend, if you want to write a JSON extension for your own use, then my container fully supports that.

 ####So XML is the winner.
 It provides the features that I stated above.
 And also: